Neyross/kickstart2021RoundA/README.md

 # kickstart2021RoundA
-My submission for google kickstart2021 roundA
+My submission for google kickstart 2021 round A

 Only first exercice